Ohio Sports Betting Coming January 2023: Projected Ohio Sportsbook and Latest News (September Updates)

 - Betr Sportsbook (Pro Football Hall of Fame Village)

 Physical Sportsbooks in Ohio

-It is most likely that when Ohio passes the law to legalize sports gambling that every single casino jumps on board and begins to offer wagers on sports.
-Here is a list of all Ohio Casinos where you should be able to place your wagers.
+It is most likely that soon every single casino jumps on board and begins to offer wagers on sports.
+You can expect to go to a retail location to place wagers at the counter or at sports betting kiosks.
+Here are all the Ohio Casinos where you should be able to place bets with brick-and-mortar sportsbooks.

 - JACK CLEVELAND CASINO, 100 Public Square, Cleveland, OH 44113

 - JACK THISTLEDOWN RACINO, 21501 Emery Rd., Cleveland, Ohio 44128